-Varga IV.

-- 7. Thy swift horses, Indra, have uttered a loud sound, announcing rain: the level earth anxiously expects its fall, as the gathering cloud has passed. - 8.
-The cloud, not heedless (of its office), is suspended (in the sky); resonant with maternal (waters), it has spread about: (the winds), augmenting the sound in the distant horizon, have promulgated the voice uttered by INDRA. - 9.
-The mighty Indra has shattered the guileful Vritra, reposing in the cloud: heaven and earth shook, alarmed at the thundering bolt of the showerer. - 10.
-The thunderbolt of the showerer roared aloud, when (Indra), the friend of man, sought to slay the enemy of mankind.^b Drinking the Soma religious rites, or of the race of Asuras: súryeña he renders by prerakeña, urger, instigator, as if it were an adjective.
+7. Thy swift horses, INDRA, have uttered a loud sound, announcing rain: the level earth anxiously expects its fall, as the gathering cloud has passed.

+8. The cloud, not heedless (of its office), is suspended (in the sky); resonant with maternal (waters), it h spread about: (the winds), augmenting the sound in the distant horizon, have promulgated the voice uttered by INDRA.

-^a Harí súryasya ketú, the two horses the signs of the sun; but the Scholiast proposes to explain súrya by instigator or heroic,-sushtu prerakasya; or su-víryasya, as indicating Indra; or it may mean, of Indra, identical with Súrya, Suryútmanah Indrasya.
+9. The mighty INDRA has shattered the guileful VRITRA, reposing in the cloud: heaven and earth shook, alarmed at the thundering bolt of the showerer.

-Amánusham yan mánusho nijúrvít, when the man, or as Súyaña

-juice, he, (INDRA), baffled the devices of the guileful Dánava.
+10. The thunderbolt of the showerer roared aloud, when (INDRA), the friend of man, sought to slay the enemy of mankind.
+Drinking the Soma juice, he, (INDRA), baffled the devices of the guileful Danava.

-- Varga V. - 11.
-Drink hero, Indra, drink the Soma: may the exhibitanting juices delight thee: may they, distending thy flanks, augment (thy prowess), and in this manner may the replenishing effused libation satisfy Indra. - 12.
-May we, thy pious (worshippers), abide in thee: approaching thee with devotion, may we enjoy (the reward of) our adoration: desirous of protection, we meditate thy glorification: may we ever be (thought worthy) of the gift of thy treasures. - 13.
-May we, (through) thy (favour), Indra, be such as those are, who, desirous of thy protection, augment (by their praises) thy vigour: divine (Indra), thou grantest the wealth which we desire, (the source of) great power and of (numerous) progeny. - 14.
-Thou grantest a habitation; thou grantest us friends; thou grantest us, Indra, the strength of the Maruts: the winds, who, propitious and exulting, drink copiously of the first offering (of the Soma juice).
+11. Drink, hero, INDRA, drink the Soma: may the exhilarating juices delight thee: may they, distending thy flanks, augment (thy provess), and in this manner may the replenishing effused libration satisfy INDRA.

+12. May we, thy pious (worshippers), abide in thee: approaching thee with devotion, may we enjoy (the reward of) our adoration: desirous of protection, we meditate RIG-VEDA TRANSLATION thy glorification: may we ever be (thought worthy) of the gift of thy treasures.
-explains it, the benefactor of man, manushyánám hitakárí, destroyed the no-man; that is, the manushyánám-ahitam, not friendly to man; which is, probably, a correcter reading than the manushyánám-rahitam, of the printed text.

-^a Váyavah, the Scholiast adds, may be put honorifically for Vayu, in the singular, of whom it is said, that he is the first drinker of the Soma; Váyur-hi somasya agrapátá.
+13. May we, (through) thy (favour), INDRA, be such as those are, who, desirous of thy protection, augment (by their praises) thy vigour: divine (INDRA), thou grantest the wealth which we desire, (the source of) great power and of (numerous) progeny.

+14. Thou grantest a habitation; thou grantest us friends; thou grantest us, INDRA, the strength of the MARUTS: the winds, who, propitious and exulting, drink copiously of the first offering (of the Soma juice).

-- 15. Let those in whom thou art delighted repair (to the libation), and do thou, INDRA, confiding, drink the satiating Soma: liberator (from evil), associated with the mighty and adorable (MARUTS), augment our prosperity, and (that of) heaven. - 16.
-Liberator (from evil), they who worship thee, the giver of happiness, with holy hymns, quickly become great: they who strew the sacred grass (in honour of thee) are protected by thee, and, together with their families, obtain (abundant) food. - 17.
-Indra, hero, exulting in the solemn Trikadruka^c rites, quaff the Soma juice, and repeatedly shaking it from thy beard, repair, well pleased with thy steeds, to the drinking of the effused libation. - 18.
-Indra, hero, keep up the strength wherewith thou hast crushed VRITA, the spider-like son of b Asmántsu pritswá tarutra avarddhayo dyám brihadbhir arkaih: the sense is not very obvious: Sáyańa explains pritsu as the qualification of avarddhaya, increase, that is, with children, cattle, and the like; in consequence of which prosperous condition, men can offer sacrifices, whence heaven thrives: arkaih is for archaniyaih, to be adored, the Maruts, understood.
+15. Let those in whom thou art delighted repair (to the libation), and do thou, INDRA, confiding, drink the satiating Soma: liberator (from evil), associated with the mighty and adorable (MARUTS), augment our prosperity, and (that of) heaven.

+16. Liberator (from evil), they who worship thee, the giver of happiness, with holy hymns, quickly become great: they who strew the sacred grass (in honour of thee) are protected by thee, and, together with their families. obtain (abundant) food.
-^a Yeshu may apply either to the Maruts or to the Soma;-may those Maruts or those Soma juices, in which thou delightest.

-^c See vol. i. p.
-85. The Trikadrukas are said, by the commentator, to denote three days, or celebrations of the ceremonial, termed abhiplava; ábhiplavikeshu ahah-su, called severally, Jyotish, Gauh, Ayus: the text designates them as ugreshu, fierce, angry; but the Scholiast here explains ugra to mean, having many praises and prayers,-bahu stotraśástravat.
+17. INDRA, hero, exulting in the solemn Trikadruka rites, quaff the Soma juice, and repeatedly shaking it from thy beard, repair, well pleased with thy steeds, to the drinking of the effused libration.

-Danu, and let open the light to the A'rya: the Dasyu has been set aside on thy left hand.
+18. INDRA, hero, keep up the strength wherewith thou hast crushed VRITRA, the spider-like son of Danu, and let open the light to the Arya: the Dasyu has been set aside on thy left hand.

-- 19. Let us honour those men, who, through thy protection, surpass all their rivals, as the Dasyus (are surpassed) by the Arya: this (hast thou wrought) for us: thou hast slain Viśwarúpa, the son of Twashíri, through friendship for Trita. - 20.
-Invigorated (by the libation) of the exulting Trita, offering thee the Soma, thou hast annihilated Arbuda: Indra, aided by the Angirasas, has whirled round his bolt, as the sun turns round his wheel, and slain Bala. - 21.
-That opulent donation, which proceeds, Indra, from thee, assuredly bestows upon him who praises thee the boon (which he desires): grant it to us, thy praisers; do not thou, who art the object of adoration, disregard (our prayer): so that, blessed with worthy descendants, we may glorify thee at this sacrifice.
+19. Let us honour those men, who, through thy protection, surpass all their rivals, as the Dasyus (are surpassed) by the Arya: this (hast thou wrought) for us: thou hast slain VISHWARUPA, the son of TWASHTRI, through friendship for TRITA.

+20. Invigorated (by the libation) of the exulting TRITA, offering thee the Soma, thou hast annihilated ARBUDA: INDRA, aided by the Angirasas, has whirled round his bolt, as the sun turns round his wheel, and slain BALA. $\hat{\phantom{a}}$ 21.
+That opulent donation, which proceeds, INDRA, from thee, assuredly bestows upon him who praises thee the boon (which he desires): grant it to us, thy praisers; do not thou, who art the object of adoration, disregard (our prayer): so that, blessed with worthy descendants, we may glorify thee at this sacrifice.